-- Leave a review for another author, and then contact that person requesting they leave a review in return.
+- Leave a review for an author, then contact that person requesting they leave a review in return.
 This would be a form blackmail or trapping the other author into guilt.
 But this doesn’t work and if you receive any such email, inform the other author that you don’t work that way.
-I did this once and they just removed the review.
+I did this once and they just removed their review.

-An “Amazon Verified Purchase” review means we’ve verified that the person writing the review purchased the product at Amazon and didn’t receive the product at a deep discount.
+According to Amazon, an “Amazon Verified Purchase” review means they’ve verified that the person writing the review purchased the product at Amazon and didn’t receive the product at a deep discount

 To get Amazon reviews for your next book launch, or to add reviews to an existing book, consider taking action on these following strategies:

-When it comes to building a launch team, it is about building relationships.
+When it comes to building a launch team, it is about building relationships over the long term.
 This is why, in order to run an effective launch team, you should focus on the relationship with your early-bird reviewers.

 Here is a step-by-step process for organizing your team:

-Contact them closer towards launch of your next book to get them on board.
+Contact them closer to the launch of your next book to get them on board.
 Set up an excel spreadsheet and keep track of the names of people who sign up.

 Send out a welcome email with a link to your book in PDF or/and Mobi form.
 You can create a folder in Dropbox and just include the link to a shared folder.
 Make it easy for them to access the material.